Retail-Cosmos/ioi-city-mall-sales-file/README.md

 :rocket: And that is it.
 The scheduler calls the command every day and the package generates a sales file and puts it into the the filesystem as per the config.
 Next, you may follow the steps for the [File Upload](#file-upload-sftp) part.

+#### Disable File Generation

+The package provides an .env variable `IOI_CITY_MALL_ENABLE_FILE_GENERATION` in case you wish to disable the file generation.
+If this .env variable is set to `false`, the file will not be generated even when the command is run.

 #### Notes about generated sales files
 - The generated files are stored as per your config disk.
 There are two directories inside it: `pending_to_upload` and `uploaded` (These two directories are auto-generated if they don’t exist)
 - The complete log of the generated files gets prepared and stored as per your log channel config.
 An email notification is also sent as per your notifications config.